LinkedIn Post Prompts: 12 Formats That Earn Shares Without Cringe

 1. Thinking post (250 words)

-Topic: {observation}.
+Topic: [observation].
 Write a 250-word LinkedIn thinking post.
-Structure: scene-setting opener (one sentence), 3 paragraphs of reasoning each with a specific example, ending question that earns a comment (not "thoughts?").
+Structure: scene-setting opener in ONE line under 200 characters (no line break, so it survives the see-more fold), 3 paragraphs of reasoning each with a specific example, ending question that earns a 15+ word comment (not "thoughts?").
 Voice: confident, not corporate.
 Banned phrases: "excited to share", "humbled", "thrilled".

 2. Case-study post

-Project: {what we built or shipped}.
-Write a 200-word case-study post: (1) the specific problem we faced, (2) what we tried first that did not work, (3) what worked, (4) the metric or outcome, (5) the transferable lesson.
+Project: [what we built or shipped].
+Write a 200-word case-study post: (1) the specific problem we faced, (2) what we tried first that did not work, (3) what worked, (4) the metric or outcome with a real number, (5) the transferable lesson.
 End with one line on what we are trying next.
+Open with the result or the surprise, not background.

 3. Hiring post that does not sound corporate

-Hiring {role} at {company}.
+Hiring [role] at [company].
 Write a 200-word hiring post that lists: what the person will actually work on in week 1, who they will work with by name or role, what we offer beyond comp (autonomy, scope, tools), how to apply directly.
 No "we are a passionate team building the future of X".
+Keep the apply step inside the post — do not push a link.

 4. “I changed my mind” post